rust-lang/cargo/src/doc/src/reference/unstable.md

 Support for `build.build-dir` was stabilized in the 1.91 release.
 See the [config documentation](config.md#buildbuild-dir) for information about changing the build-dir

+## build-dir-new-layout

+The new build-dir filesystem layout was stabilized in the 1.97.0 release.

 ## Build-plan